 Add to this, the fact that over the last few years, we have been bombarded with all kinds of (real) news reports about Facebook, Twitter and LinkedIn fixing their systems which got (yikes) breached, hacked, trolled, taken over because, oh goodness, there was just not enough security in place and since this is a community thing, we can’t censor or police the bad guys, doncha know!

-Now my partner has some pretty hard-assed ideas about social media.
+Now many folks, including my past partner have some pretty hard-assed ideas about social media.
 You’ve likely read his mildly opinionated thoughts here, and here and here and here.
 As an aside, let me tell you.
 It’s one thing to read them.
 It’s a whole different kettle of fish to LISTEN to them in person.

 The Main Reason Is Social Media Is A Big Money Pit With Virtually No Return

 Let me be clear.
 I believe everyone must embrace social for one simple reason — everyone must go where one’s customers go.
 And some portion of one’s customers is somewhere on social.
-I am also younger than my partner and freely admit to taking guilty pleasure in fiendishly stomping on his Luddite-ness.
-I have said and will say until the cows come home, NEVER spend more than 15% of your total marketing budget on social.
+So, I have said and will say until the cows come home, NEVER spend more than 15% of your total marketing budget on social.
 But, and this is a big BUT, do not expect social to deliver any huge and immediate monetary returns for you.

 A Little History Lesson